yoanncouillec/imagefilter/README.md

 ## Installation

-Include the library in your C code:
+Include the library in your C code.

 ## License